-The government-wide statements include a Statement of Net Assets and a Statement of Activities.
+The government-wide statements include a Statement of Net Position and a Statement of Activities.
 These statements present summaries of activities for the primary government (governmental and business-type).
-The focus of the government-wide statements addresses the sustainability of the City as an entity and the change in the City's net assets resulting from the current year's activities.
+The focus of the government-wide statements addresses the sustainability of the City as an entity and the change in the City's net position resulting from the current year's activities.

-In the government-wide Statement of Net Assets, both the governmental and business-type activities columns (a) are presented on a consolidated basis by column, (b) and are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The City's net assets are reported in three parts - invested in capital assets, net of related debt; restricted net assets; and unrestricted net assets.
+In the government-wide Statement of Net Position, both the governmental and business-type activities columns (a) are presented on a consolidated basis by column, (b) and are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The City's net position is reported in three parts investment in capital assets, net of related debt; restricted net position; and unrestricted net position.